I never aspired to be a Muslim.

 There were only two choices and one was no choice at all.
 I could not deny what I had discovered, ignoring it and going on with my life as before, though I did consider it briefly.
 That left only one option.

-I knew I had to accept it, because the only alternative was denying truth.
+I knew I had to accept it because the only alternative was denying the truth.